 - Why can’t you succeed?

-- What is preventing you from succeeding?
+- What is preventing you from fulfilling your dreams?

-What to expect in an NLP session
+What happens in an NLP session?

 Anxiety and stress